tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is the purpose of access keys?
 A: Access keys allow programatic access to services.

+- Q: What are the components of an access key?
+A: an access key ID and a secret access key.
+If the exam gives you the option to choose public or private keys, these are wrong.

 - Q: What is an SCP?
 A: An SCP is a Service Control Policy that allows you to define the maximum set of permissions users can have in your organization.
 It is part of AWS Organizations.
+If the exam asks you a question about SCPs, think AWS Organizations.

 - Q: Give an example of some best practices for IAM.
 A: Lock the root account.
 Create an individual IAM users.
 Grant least privilege.
 Configure strong passwords and use MFA.
 Use roles instead of access keys inside EC2 instances.
 Use IAM roles to delegate permissions.
 Don't share access keys.
 Rotate passwords regularly.